-Through modeling and mentorship it is my goal to prepare children, parents and educators to be stewards of their natural environment with a deep connection and appreciation for the natural world.
-My role is meant to assist rather than lead your child’s play.
-It is my job to provide a container of safety which enables your children to remain free to explore.
+Through modeling and mentorship it is our goal to prepare children, parents and educators to be stewards of their natural environment with a deep connection and appreciation for the natural world.
+Our role as facilitators is meant to assist rather than lead your child’s play.
+It is our job to provide a container of safety which enables your children to remain free to explore.

 All programs run in Peterson Creek, a culturally significant area to our local First Nation.

-- Children remain outdoors for the duration
+- We remain outdoors for the entire class.